 There will be 5 to 10 descriptions of patients with neurological disorders.
 Students will be required to diagnose the neurological disorders by interviewing the patients.
 Students will spend about 5 minutes with each patient in a patient diagnosis room.
 The questions must be of the type that can be answered by “yes”, “no”, or “I don’t know”.
 The patients will not be allowed to provide any other answers than these.
 At the end of the 4 minutes, the student will record the diagnosis for that patient, and move on to the next patient.

-To study for this part, you might try the Medical Encyclopedia of Medline Plus which can be found at the National Library of Medicine website: http://www.nlm.nih.gov/medlineplus/encyclopedia.html
+To study for this part, check out the Medical Encyclopedia of Medline Plus, which can be found at the National Library of Medicine website: http://www.nlm.nih.gov/medlineplus/encyclopedia.html

 REVISION TABLES